 Nauru: Foreign media refused entry after refugee rape claims

-News that Nauru has refused Al Jazeera journalists permission to enter the country is just the latest development in a crackdown on freedom of expression amid fears for the detention conditions and treatment of hundreds of asylum seekers on the Pacific island state, Amnesty International said.
+News that Nauru has is just the latest development in a crackdown on freedom of expression amid fears for the detention conditions and treatment of hundreds of asylum seekers on the Pacific island state, Amnesty International said.

 The media blackout is particularly alarming when there are no independent media outlets in Nauru.
 It comes just days after foreign media reported on refugees being raped on the island.